Credicorp (FRA:D8V) E10: €15.83 (As of Mar. 2026)

 Credicorp Business Description

 Credicorp Ltd is a Peruvian financial services company.
-It operates in four business lines including Universal Banking, Insurance and Pensions, Microfinance, and Investment Management & Advisory.
-Its subsidiaries include Banco de Credito del Peru, Prima AFP, and Credicorp Capital.
+The company operates in four business lines, including Universal Banking, Insurance and Retirement, Microfinance, and Investment Banking and Asset Management.
+Its subsidiaries include Banco de Credito del Peru, Prima AFP, Credicorp Capital, and others.
+Geographically, the company operates in Peru, Colombia, Bolivia, Chile, Panama, the USA, and Mexico; the majority of its revenue is generated from Peru.